justinrains/july4thfacts/README.md

-# july4thfacts
+# Newark, OH facts
-Alexa skill template for my July 4th facts.
+Alexa skill template for my Newark, OH facts.

 ## About
 Created as a started to help me get going.
 Images and howto language coming soon. watch [my site](http://justinrains.com) for details.